-The vast majority of Los Altos workers over the age of 16 have access to a vehicle.
-According to American Community Survey data, less than 100 (0.6 percent) of Los Altos workers over the age of 16 do not have access to a vehicle.
+The vast majority of working age Los Altos residents (over 16 years old) have access to a vehicle.
+According to American Community Survey data, less than 100 (0.6 percent) of Los Altos-based workers over the age of 16 do not have access to a vehicle.
 The percentage of workers over the age of 16 without access to a vehicle in Mountain View (4.8 percent) is higher.
 Understanding where a concentration of these workers live helps inform decisions about providing additional transportation options to meet their needs.
-Figure 2 shows the percentage of workers
+Figure 5 shows the percentage of workers over the age of 16 by census tract that do not have access to a vehicle.

-Figure 2 Percent of Households without Access to a Vehicle
+Figure 5 Percent of Households without Access to a Vehicle